werdnum/kubernetes-pressurecooker/README.md

 There is a helm chart in the repo.
 To install from hepo folder:

-`helm upgrade --install --namespace kube-system kubernetes-multicooker chart`
+`helm upgrade --install --namespace kube-system multicooker chart/`
 ## TODO

 - Create tests